a production and post-production company

 a few words about who we are

-S229 is headed by Joel Gerlach, a director and filmmaker with a background in visual effects for feature length films such as The Avengers, Prometheus and Xmen:First class.
-More information is on his IMDB.
+S229 is headed by Joel Gerlach, a filmmaker with a background in visual effects for feature length films such as The Avengers, Prometheus and Xmen:First class.
+His credits are on his IMDB.
 Joel is a storyteller, plain and simple.
 He uses his technical skills to create a visual foundation by which others can communicate their ideas, stories, and visions.

 what we offer